SaraBaradaran/C-Compiler/README.md

 # C-Compiler

-I have implemented a C compiler using flex and bison as tokenizer and parser.
+I have implemented a C compiler using Flex and Bison as tokenizer and parser.
 This compiler gets a C language program file as input and provides a MIPS assembly output file.
+You can also run MIPS output file using QtSpim simulator.

 ## Usage guide

 ### Requirements
-* flex
+* Flex
-* bison
+* Bison

 Flex and Bison are tools for building programs that handle structured input.
 They were originally tools for building compilers, but they have proven to be useful in many other areas.

-You can get and install flex & bison tools using below commands:
+You can get and install Flex & Bison tools using below commands:
 ```
 sudo apt-get update
 sudo apt-get install flex